Asuka Koda

 Staff Reporter

-Asuka Koda covers the Yale School of Medicine and the Yale School of Public Health.
-From New York City, she is a sophomore in Davenport majoring in Mathematics and Philosophy.
+Asuka Koda is the SciTech Editor of the Yale Daily News.
+She previously covered the Yale School of Medicine and the Yale School of Public Health.
+From New York City, she is a junior in Davenport majoring in Mathematics and Philosophy.

 Author Archive